To register for the EyeOnWater portal website service, visit HERE. For instructions on how to complete the registration process, click HERE.

 This system was converted to a RDCK service in January 2012.
 It was historically privately owned and operated.

 Community representation is provided by a volunteer Water System Community Advisory Committee.

 Annual Drinking Water Information

-This system is located in the community of Grandview Properties, a residential development just west of Balfour.
+This system is located in the residential development commonly known as Grandview Properties, just a 5 minute drive west of Balfour.
 This system is within RDCK Electoral Area E.

-The Grandview Properties Water System draws water from Kootenay Lake--an abundant source of water.
+The Grandview Properties Water System draws water from Kootenay Lake.
 The water is pumped from the lakeshore uphill to a reservoir.

-Grandview Properties Water System uses a SCADA (System Control and Data Acquisition) system to electronically monitor water quality, treatment, flow, etc. Treatment Water on this system receives three levels of treatment for disinfection: 1) mechanical filter, 2) ultra-violet light, and 3) chlorination.
+Grandview Properties water system uses a SCADA (System Control and Data Acquisition) system to electronically monitor water quality, treatment, flow, etc. Treatment for the system includes: media filtration and cartridge filtration for turbidity reduction; ultraviolet light for disinfections/inactivation of microbiological components; and, chlorination treatment for disinfection of bacteria and viruses.

 This system has sufficient capacity to meet the requirement for rural fire-fighting demand.
 There are seven hydrants on the system.
-The Fire Underwriters Survey has reviewed the system and is now recognized as having a Dwelling Protection grade.
-Subscribing insurance providers can now get water system grading information from Fire Underwriters Survey.
+The Fire Underwriters Survey recognizes the system as having a Dwelling Protection grade.
+Subscribing insurance providers can get water system grading information from Fire Underwriters Survey.